-- The poison pill is an anti-takeover device, which injure shareholders by reducing management accountability and adversely affecting shareholder value. - Pills give directors absolute veto power over any proposed business combination, no matter how beneficial it might be for the shareholders.
+- .
+Pills give directors absolute veto power over any proposed business combination, no matter how beneficial it might be for the shareholders.
+Nell Minow and Robert Monks in their book, Power and Accountability - .
+Shareholder right to vote on poison pill resolutions achieved 60% APPROVAL from shareholders in 1999.
+Investor Responsibility Research Center's Corporate Governance Bulletin, April-June 1999 - .
+The Council of Institutional Investors (www.cii.org) recommends shareholder approval of all poison pills.

-Nell Minow and Robert Monks in their book, POWER AND ACCOUNTABILITY - Shareholder right to vote on poison pill resolutions achieved 60% APPROVAL from shareholders in 1999.
-Investor Responsibility Research Center's Corporate Governance Bulletin, April-June 1999 - The Council of Institutional Investors (http://www.cii.org/ & http://www.cii.org/ ciicentral/policies.htm) recommends shareholder approval of all poison pills in its Shareholder Bill of Rights. - The Council of Institutional Investors Shareholder Bill of Rights also recommends that companies adopt proposals that win a majority shareholder vote as this proposal did (60%).
+.
+The Council of Institutional Investors also recommends that companies adopt proposals that win a majority shareholder vote as this proposal did (60%).